-United Cerebral Palsy: offers comprehensive supports for over 500 individuals with intellectual and developmental disabilities and their families on a daily basis throughout the State of Georgia.
-Services are designed to help individuals achieve independent, productive and rewarding lives as fully participating community members.
+United Cerebral Palsy: offers comprehensive support for over 500 individuals with intellectual and developmental disabilities and their families on a daily basis throughout the State of Georgia.
+Services are designed to help individuals achieve independent, productive, and rewarding lives as fully participating community members.

 List of Senior Centers in Georgia: The first Senior Center in the country opened in 1943 in the Bronx, New York, and was called the William Hodson Community Center.
 By 1961 about 218 senior centers had opened all across the country.
 In 1972, the Older Americans Act was amended to provide funding for senior centers as this was considered to be an important piece of the aging network.
 Today, there are estimated to be about 15,000 senior centers across the country serving about 10 million older Americans annually.
 About 6,000 of these centers receive part or all of their funding through the Older Americans Act.

 You must be logged in to post a comment.